lsund/edmonds-matching/notes/heuristics.md

 (a) Find all paths of matchings of even length and repair them (remove every second edge (Cannot exist any path of odd length)

-(b) Find all cycles of even and odd length and repair them.
+(b) Find all cycles of even length and repair them

+(c) Find all cycles odd length and repair them.
 (Remove every second edge.)

 OBSERVE: Must take care of paths first.